microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkaction.md

 ---
 title: "cloudPcBulkAction resource type"
-description: "An abstract type tha represents the bulk action applied to Cloud PCs specified in a parameter."
+description: "An abstract type that represents the bulk action applied to Cloud PCs specified in a parameter."
 author: "Guoan-Tang"
 ms.localizationpriority: medium
 ms.subservice: "cloud-pc"